 I don’t remember exactly how or who I interpreted this being to be, but I knew He was holy.
 He didn’t speak to me, and I sure wasn’t going to start the conversation.
 Looking back, it seems he was Jesus.

 He glowed.
 Look at a florescent bulb with the light off.
 You can see the shape of the bulb.
 Turn on the switch, you can’t tell the exact shape of the bulb because of the light it emits.
 Jesus shone a florescent bulb.
 End of vision.

-A couple of days later, I was at work, and again a part of me left and went to heaven.
+A couple of days after the miscarriage, I was at work, and again, a part of me left and went to heaven.
 I was on a street, and saw a group of college-age girls walking by.
 I looked at one of them and said to myself “That’s Olivia.”
 She looked at me and said, “Hi, Dad!”
 I said, “Hello, Olivia.
-How are you.” (which is a dumb question to ask someone in heaven).
+How are you.” (a dumb question to ask someone in heaven).
 End of vision.
 I went back to my body and continued working.

 Sorting out God can be confusing.
 There are many religions, and in each religion, so many sects or denominations.

 Some people aren’t sure what they should believe.

 Let’s clear out some of the junk.